vanaigr/LumaflyKnight/README.md

-> [!WARNING]
-> The version on modlinks (v9) contains a bug where the Seer and chandelier wall are counted too early.
-> Download the v10 from the "Releases" page, which doesn't have this bug.

 # LumaflyKnight

 Hollow Knight mod for tracking how many lumaflies you've freed.
 The current room progress and overall progress are displayed next to the geo counter.